Eligibility for financial aid

-Financial aid is also available for specific study programmes in certain private educational institutions.
-Financial aid is not available for any other studies in private educational institutions.
-Kela also does not provide assistance for tuition fees.
+Financial aid may also be available for specific vocational study programmes at certain private institutes of vocational education.
+Financial aid is not available for other vocational courses at private educational institutions.
+Kela does not provide assistance for tuition fees.

 You can get financial aid for students if you are in adult basic education.
 Financial aid is usually awarded on the same grounds as for secondary education.
-However, the rules regarding studies on a full-time basis differ from the rules that apply to financial aid for secondary education.
+However, the rules regarding differ from the rules that apply to financial aid for secondary education.

 In adult primary education, you can

 - complete the comprehensive school curriculum and earn a school-leaving certificate

 - improve individual scores in your school-leaving certificate for primary education